Why Solo Founders Are Outperforming Teams in 2026

 The AI Multiplier Effect

 Back in 2024, being a solo founder meant being a mediocre generalist.
 You had to be part developer, part designer, part marketer, part strategist, and the quality inevitably suffered across the board.
-In 2026, AI handles the generalist work at a level that ranges from competent to excellent:
+In 2026, AI handles the generalist work at a level that ranges from competent to excellent, which is why a solo founder can effectively hire an AI teammate as their first operations help:

 - Market research that used to take two or three weeks now takes 30 minutes

-- A pitch deck that would eat a full week can be drafted in a couple of hours
+- A pitch deck investors actually read that would eat a full week can be drafted in a couple of hours

 - Landing pages, competitive analysis, financial projections - tasks that used to require specialized team members or expensive consultants - can now be produced by one person in a fraction of the time